PolPolyLingo/Camilla/README.md

 # Acknowledgments
 - [Log4Vala](https://github.com/nmelnick/Log4Vala): I forked Log4Vala as a logging API and built it into the source tree.
 The license and changes from the original code are described in [NOTICE](https://github.com/nao1215/Camilla/blob/main/NOTICE).

+- [Camilla icon](https://github.com/nao1215/Camilla/blob/main/data/logo/camilla_logo_side.png): The Camilla app icon was created by [Studio Sydney](https://coconala.com/blogs/91476/63000).
+The copyright and various rights to the icon belong to Studio Sydney.